 The value of the metrics being collected and reported should be weighed against the cost of designing, gathering, developing, collecting, summarizing, and distributing the information.
 If the costs to manage the performance measurement reporting metrics grossly outpace the effectiveness or event need for the information, the organization may need to revisit the purpose for the metric and its effectiveness.

 10 – Compliance Versus Continuous Improvement

-In the post SOX and Dodd-Frank business environment, standards and requirements are clearly important, but effective performance measurement systems should also encourage the measurement and analysis of metrics that encourage and enhance continuous improvement.
+In the post-SOX and Dodd-Frank business environment, standards and requirements are clearly important, but effective performance measurement systems should also encourage the measurement and analysis of metrics that encourage and enhance continuous improvement.
 The differences can be as stark as a still photo versus a motion picture.
 While both could be visually appealing, one will be more effective in the long-term.
 Organizations often jeopardize the vision for the immediacy of ensuring control and compliance.

-Data collected for process reengineering or performance measurement purposes can truly become a Pandora’s box for many organization.
+Data collected for process reengineering or performance measurement purposes can truly become a Pandora’s box for many organizations.
 Balancing the effectiveness, efficiency, reality, and appropriateness of the organization’s reporting initiatives can drive significant business benefits in terms of enhanced decision making, better services, improved quality, and improved financial performance.
-However, a focus on the glitz and glimmer of today’s mobile reporting environments can create a decision information device that also lacks the right useful data.
+However, a focus on the glitz and glimmer of today’s mobile reporting environments can create a decision information device that also lacks the right data.

 To learn how you can secure our services and assistance, please contact us.